Skip to content

 import "@fancyapps/ui/dist/panzoom/panzoom.pins.css";

-Pass plugin to the constructor.
+Pass Pins to Panzoom constructor or use plugins option.
 This plugin has no options.

 js